Gentle Qi Gong Exercises for Joint Pain and Arthritis Relief

 Safety Tips for Practising Qi Gong with Joint Pain

-When working with joint pain or arthritis, how you practise matters just as much as what you do.
+When working with joint pain or arthritis, how you practise matters just as much as the exercises themselves.
+A calm, steady approach helps your body feel supported rather than challenged.

-A little each day is far more supportive than occasional longer sessions.
+Focus on consistency rather than intensity.
+A few minutes each day will support your joints far more than occasional longer sessions.

 This simple routine is designed to help you reduce stiffness, improve mobility, and move with greater ease — without strain.